xiaofanliang/starter-hugo-academic/content/authors/mei/_index.md

 education:
   courses:
-  - course: Master in Urban and Regional Planning
+  - course: M.S. in Urban and Regional Planning
+    institution: University of Michigan
+  - course: M.S. in Information Science
-    institution: University of Michigan - Ann Arbor
+    institution: University of Michigan
-  - course: Bachelor in Architecture
+  - course: B.A. in Landscape Architecture
-    institution: University of Detroit Mercy
+    institution: Northwest A&F University

 # Social/Academic Networking